perryabdulkadir/kickstarter-analysis/README.md

 ![Outcomes_Based_On_Goals_Code.PNG](Resources/Outcomes_Based_On_Goals_Code.PNG)

-I based the formulas for all of the remaining cells on this first function.
+I based the formulas for all the remaining cells on this first function.
 For example, in cell B3, I used the function

 ```
 =COUNTIFS(Kickstarter!$D:$D, ">=1000", Kickstarter!$R:$R, "plays", Kickstarter!$F:$F, "successful", Kickstarter!$D:$D, "<=4999")